Adventure Consultants: History

 Despite the disaster in the spring 1996 and the death of Rob Hall, the company already had clients for a Cho Oyu expedition.
 Rather than cancel, Guy Cotter took over and successfully led the Cho Oyu expedition in the autumn of 1996.

 The company guided a climb on the Matterhorn.
 Another peak they have offered guided climbs on is Carstensz Pyramid.
 The pyramid has noted difficulties that have to be navigated when getting to the mountain.
 One route is through jungle, although some have tried to go through a nearby mine only to be taken prisoner, caged in a metal box, and escaping only after paying a bribe.

 By 2013 the company had led 19 expeditions to Mount Everest.
-Cotter suggested an "Everest ID" for each climber at this time, basically like a snow-pass for Mount Everest.

-Adventure Consultants was contacted for information about hurt climbers during the 2015 Mount Everest avalanche, and they reported that people had been evacuated, including one Sherpa who was sent to Kathmandu Medical College.
+The company was contacted for information about hurt climbers during the 2015 Mount Everest avalanche, and they reported that people had been evacuated, including one Sherpa who was sent to Kathmandu Medical College.
 In the aftermath of the avalanche, Adventure Consultants worked to collect and donate to the victims of the disaster.